 According to Megan Velez from DestinationWeddings.com, destination weddings are getting more personalized and technologically advanced than ever.
 "More and more, couples are taking into consideration those who couldn't make the trip for a destination wedding.
 With technology nowadays, couples are able to use Skype or FaceTime, as well as photo-sharing apps, to include those who couldn’t make it to their celebration from afar."

-Velez also predicts that 2016 will be the year of a more personalized guest experience.
+Creating a more personalized guest experience is another up-and-coming trend.
 “With an understanding that guests may make sacrifices to attend a destination wedding, couples are increasingly putting extra effort into ensuring that their vacation is a once-in-a-lifetime experience.
 Whether it’s planning an unforgettable excursion or providing luxury accommodations, the guest experience is certainly a consideration that is here to stay.”

 Oftentimes, elopement packages can include full set-up, from photography and videography to catering and cake.”